aazaff/teachPaleobiology/README.md

 # GEOSCIENCE 541: Paleobiology

 This respository contains course materials and information for the GEOSCIENCE 541: Paleobiology course at the University of Wisconsin - Madison.
-Maintained by Andrew Zaffos.
+Course development supported in part by NSF Geoinformatics grant 0949416 (supplement).
+Course developed and maintained by Andrew Zaffos.

 ## Resources in this Repository